mgoren/supersonic/README.md

 firebase deploy --only database # accept defaults, don't overwrite dataabase rules
 ```

+# Create a token for pseudo-auth to onCall Firebase functions

+- generate a long random string as your token (avoid symbols)
+- add value to `.env`
+- firebase functions:config:set shared.token="INSERT_TOKEN_HERE"

 ## Enable billing on Google Cloud account from the [Google Cloud console](https://console.cloud.google.com/billing)
-(Very unlikely to actually owe any money for small scale use, but set a billing alert to be safe.)
+(Unlikely to actually owe any money for small scale use, but set a billing alert to be safe.)

 7. Setup [OAuth consent screen](https://console.cloud.google.com/apis/credentials/consent)